boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * This guide now targets **Roihu only**; Puhti and Mahti sections have been removed.
 Architecture is auto-detected from `uname -m`.
 * SmartSim and SmartRedis come from the **[SmartSim-CSC](https://github.com/PentagonToy/SmartSim-CSC)** monorepo (pinned via `SMARTSIM_CSC_REF`), not from separate forks or PyPI.
+* FoamPilot CSC is installed from `components/openfoam-smartsim/python` in the same pinned checkout.
+Its distribution name is `foampilot-csc`, while Python code imports `foampilot`.
 * The `linux-x64-cpu`, `linux-arm64-cpu`, and `linux-arm64-gpu` profiles are validated.
 The GPU profile was tested on a Roihu GH200 compute node with CUDA 12.9; runtime validation and workloads require a GPU allocation.
 * Only `onnxruntime` and `jax` RedisAI backends are built; TensorFlow and PyTorch remain regular Python packages, not RedisAI backends.
 * **PySR/Julia is optional**, controlled per architecture by `INSTALL_PYSR`, independent of the SmartSim-CSC stack itself.